READ N TRY

 • Keep the recently acquired wood near your carving place for at least 2-3 weeks before carving where humidity doesn’t change much (home), so the wood moisture level would balance with the environment (acclimatization).
 Some boards warp (cup or twist) during this stage.

 • Carve on the side of the board that was close to the bark when it was inside the log.
 The reason is that the wood tends to shrink around the pith more than in the outer rings.
-Also wood tends to shrink around the removed chips.
-So, carving on the “outer” side of the board may compensate the tendency to cup “inwards”.
+Also, wood tends to shrink around the removed chips.
+So, carving on the “outer” side of the board may compensate for the tendency to cup “inwards”.

 While carving: